-Porsche Cayenne hybrid engines, drive & performance
+Porsche Cayenne hybrid performance, engine & drive

 The Porsche Cayenne hybrid isn’t as involving to drive as you might hope, but it’s still the best plug-in hybrid performance SUV